 Directions for meats:

 Choose leaner cuts of meat that have skin and bones removed.
-Fully cook meat, judging doneness with an instant read thermometer.
+Fully cook meat, judging doneness with an instant-read thermometer.
 Allow meat to cool.
-Cut into small pieces (use ground meat to skip this step) and transfer to blender, food processor or container to use immersion blender.
+Cut into small pieces (use ground meat to skip this step) and transfer to a blender, food processor, or container to use an immersion blender.
 Puree meat, adding water as needed to adjust consistency.
 Fish can be cooked completely, and flaked/mashed with a fork to desired consistency.
 Ensure to check for bones before feeding.

 Directions for grains: